olivierschultz/papyrus/computer-engineering/sdlc/sdlc_semver.md

 ## Semantic Versioning Compatibility

 - `Patch` version Z (x.y.Z | x > 0) **MUST** be incremented if only backwards compatible bug fixes are introduced.
-A bug fix is defined as an internal change tat fixes incorrect behavior
+A bug fix is defined as an internal change that fixes incorrect behaviors.

 - `Minor` version Y (x.Y.z | x > 0) **MUST** be incremented if new, backwards compatible functionality is introduced to the public API.
 It **MUST** be incremented if any public API functionality is marked as depcrecated.
 It **MAY** be incremented if substantial new functionality or improvements are introduced within the private code.
 It **MAY** include patch level changes.